Classical dynamics of infinite particle systems in an operator algebraic framework: Finite dimensional dynamical systems

 Note that each $V_{kl,m}$ is compactly supported.
 By a property of convolutions,

-where $\partial_i$ is the $i^\text{th}$ partial derivative on $\R^n$.
+where $\partial_i$ is the $i^\text{th}$ partial derivative on $\R^d$.
 We compute

 The first term on the right-hand side converges as a result of \eqref{approx2}, and the fact that $\int \partial_i h_m=m\int \partial_ih$ for all $m$.
 The second term converges since $h_m$ is an approximation to the identity, and $\partial_iV_{kl}$ is bounded.
-We obtain
+We therefore obtain the lemma. \end{proof}